Kenneth Baker recalls the early experiences and the school-teacher that instilled him with a love of history.

 Lisa Pine explores the impact of the BDM Nazi girls’ movement and discusses both the opportunities and constraints it presented to young German women.

-Richard Cavendish marks the anniversary of a crown appointment for the great poet, of March 16th, 1649
+Richard Cavendish marks the anniversary of a crown appointment for the great poet, on 16 March 1649.

 Derrick Baxby looks at the history of the smallpox vaccination, how it was opposed by many, and how the disease was finally eradicated.